nobleantkeys/airline-passenger-satisfaction-analysis/README.md

 ## 📁 Repository Structure

 ```
-├── README.md          # All SQL queries used for exploration and analysis
+├── README.md
-├── dashboard2.png       # Power BI dashboard file
+├── dashboard2.png       # Power BI dashboard
-└── queries2.sql
+└── queries2.sql         # All SQL queries used for exploration and analysis
 ```

 ---